IsolatedMy/matrix-cpos/doc/compiler_design/blocks.md

 ## <a name='Construction'></a>Construction
 Here we implement BCSR format as a representative blocked sparse format and  each block is a `dense_matrix_view`.

+**BCSR**(Blocked Compressed Sparse Row) format is thought to be able to achieve resonable performance improvements compared to CSR with proper block size selected.
+Every block of BCSR is treated as a dense block, which may require padding with zeros.

 ### <a name='BCSRConstruction'></a>BCSR Construction